samshum90/Airline_CSharp/README.md

 # Airline_CSharp

-Your task is to model a system for the world renowned online travel booking agent __TravelJava__.
+Your task is to model a system for the world renowned online travel booking agent __TravelC__.
 You should use the tools you have learnt this week _where appropriate and useful_.
 Remember to **TDD**!

-TravelJava doesn't really exist (sadly) - don't stress about how a "real" example of this would work differently.
+TravelC doesn't really exist (sadly) - don't stress about how a "real" example of this would work differently.
 This is just an exercise to practice some different concepts.

 **Assumptions**:
 * Each passenger bag weighs the same